 You can also drop by if you’re having problems with one or both of your hearing aids, and we’ll see if there’s a simple fix.
 If there isn’t, we’ll recommend you see your audiologist.

-At Hear to Help, we can:
+At our Sensory drop-ins, we can:

 - advise you on equipment